Carltheo Zeitschel: Death and posthumous sentencing

-Zeitschel was allegedly killed in 1945 in a bomb attack in Berlin.
+Zeitschel was killed in 1945 in a bomb attack in Berlin.
 The French judiciary sentenced him in 1954 in absentia for his crimes to lifelong forced labor.

-During the trial of Abetz, and in the much later judicial proceedings concerning the Jews deported from France, Zeitschel's name was mentioned repeatedly by the defendants and their witnesses to make a main culprit responsible.
+During the trial of Abetz, and in the much later judicial proceedings concerning the Jews deported from France, Zeitschel's name was mentioned repeatedly by the defendants and their witnesses to hold him responsible, as a main culprit.